openzipkin-contrib/apache-release-verification/README.md

 * `make setup-dev` sets you up for Great Success.
 Call this whenever you need more success in your life.
 Or more up-to-date dependencies.
 * Run `make lint` to format, lint, and type-check code.
 * `make clean` does what it says on the box.
+* `make upgrade-dependencies` upgrades the Python dependencies used in the project.
+This should be Done Periodically (TM).